rockstarartist/rockstarartist.github.com/_posts/2015-05-27-welcome-to-rockstarartist.markdown

 down things in which I will fail to recall later on, or materials that I deem of worthy nature and may return to in the near future.

-This is a little java library that I created to show `code snippets` in jekyll:
+This is a little JavaScript library that I created to provide me some general `utilities` that I use:
+(I believe this will now need to be updated with ECMA-6 goodies.)

 {% highlight js %}
 window.Utils = (function(){